Pilipinas Got Talent season 6: Playgirls

 In the March 3, 2018, episode, the Playgirls, a four-member girl group, washed a car while gyrating and twerking in their underwear.
 Angel Locsin pressed her buzzer a few seconds into the performance, later explaining that she did not want men to objectify the Playgirls.
 "Kaya ko kayo binuzz, ayaw kong ma-objectify kayo.
 Masyado ako nagmamalasakit para sa inyo para i-go ko 'to at patuloy kayong panoorin ng mga kalalakihan na ginagawa iyan." ("I buzzed you because I don't want you to be objectified.
 I care too much for you to allow you to be watched by men while you're doing that.")
 Robin Padilla then asked the Playgirls to clarify if the sultry performance was indeed their choice and if they enjoyed what they did, to which they replied "yes".
 Padilla then added, "Gusto niyo ba 'yun na mga kalalakihan ay humahanga sa inyo?" ("Do you like it that men admire you?"), to which Locsin protested, "Seryoso ka?" ("Are you serious?")
 Padilla then explained that he wanted to hear the performers' viewpoint, wherein they stood by their earlier performance.
 Padilla then acknowledged Locsin's statements, telling the Playgirls that Locsin—a women's rights advocate—intended to protect them.
 Padilla then apologized to Locsin.

 The Playgirls' performance and the exchange between Padilla and Locsin sparked online discussions about the sexualization and objectification of women.
 Some netizens agreed with Locsin's position, while others interpreted her opinion as slut-shaming.
 The Playgirls themselves criticized Locsin on their own Facebook pages after the incident, pointing out her bikini costume when she played Darna back in 2005.
 Meanwhile, the Gabriela Women's Party commended Locsin "for her firm stance against the objectification of women".

 Robin Padilla's sexist remarks towards Kristel de Catalina

-In the sixth season of the show, Robin Padilla was criticized multiple times for his sexist and misogynistic remarks.
+In the course of the season, Robin Padilla came under fire numerous times for his remarks about the eventual winner Kristel de Catalina that were sexist and misogynistic.